Spuriosity1/CheckerboardMC/README.md

 ## `random_test`
 Called with `random_test <N>` to run N Bernoulli trials.
 Reports deviation from analytical answer for uniform 0-1 distribution.

+# to-do

+- [ ] Check that the splitmix64 PRNG works more thoroughly
+- [ ] Check that the fancier Xoshiro128 PRNG actually works
+- [ ] Reorganise the repo